tomeshnet/toronto-community-network-docs/src/operations/secrets.md

 > - A GitHub deployment key may be named _"GitHub - Deploy Key (docs.tomesh.net)"_
 > - A shared login social media may be named _"Twitter - tomeshnet"_

 When determining a password or passphrase, please use strong entropy to prevent unauthoized access.
-For more information, please see our [Recommended Best Practises](#Recommended-Best-Practises) below.
+For more information, please see our [Recommended Best Practices](#recommended-best-practices) below.

 All public keys and private keys must be saved as _Secured Notes_.